elgbar/hex/README.md

 * Reimplement `DefaultHexagonDataStorage` to use `IntMap` and where the key is a compacted key
 * Add fling support in the level select screen
 * Add a visible number to the island
+* When clicking an island to play it, zoom into the sprite while loading the island

 #### Known bugs